 About Ozone

-The ozone that forms near ground level is a harmful pollutant.
+The ozone that forms near ground level (also known as tropospheric ozone) is a harmful pollutant.
 This is different from the protective “ozone layer” that forms in the upper atmosphere as a result of natural processes.

 Long-term exposure to ground-level ozone is linked with chronic obstructive pulmonary disease (COPD), a progressive and debilitating disease that makes it harder to breathe.